 What is the High School Assessment Program?

-The Maryland High School Assessments (HSA) are tests that measure school and individual student progress toward Maryland's High School Core Learning Goals in in English, Algebra/Data Analysis, Government and Biology.
+The Maryland High School Assessments (HSA) are tests that measure school and individual student progress toward Maryland's High School Core Learning Goals in English, Algebra/Data Analysis, Government and Biology.
 Passing the HSA is a graduation requirement.
 Students take each test whenever they complete the course.
 For example, some students may take Algebra in seventh grade while others may not take it until tenth grade.
-The tests contain multiple-choice questions and questions requiring written responses.
+The tests contain multiple-choice and written response questions.
 These questions are based on the content outlined in Maryland's Core Learning Goals.
-More information on the Core Learning Goals and sample test questions are available at http://mdk12.msde.maryland.gov/assessments/high_school/look_like/ .
+Additional information on the Core Learning Goals and sample test questions are available at http://mdk12.msde.maryland.gov/assessments/high_school/look_like/ .